-With many spectacular tunnels, the underground grottos were sacred places for the Mayans; abundant rock natural formation transports to the visitors to that hidden world that the time has known to keep jealously: Lol-Tun.
-Calcehtok and Balankanché among hundreds more are sample of generosity that the nature has had with Yucatan.
+With many spectacular tunnels, the underground grottos were sacred places for the Mayans; abundant rock natural formation transports to the visitors to that hidden world that the time has known to keep jealously: Lol-Tun, Calcehtok, and Balankanché among hundreds more are samples of generosity that the nature has had with Yucatan.

 Grottos of Loltún